The basis used to determine NHR payments to LHNs in Tasmania was advised by the Tasmanian Department of Health and Human Services to be as follows:

 - emergency department

-Tasmanian pricing applied in 2014-15 with THOs has not used the NEP.
-In this regard, Tasmania has used the national average cost per work stream based on Round 16 National Health Cost Data Collection (NHCDC) data for 2011-12 indexed to 2014-15.
+Tasmanian pricing applied in the 2015-16 ABF Model varies from the NEP.
+In this regard, Tasmania has used the national average cost per work stream based on Round 17 National Health Cost Data Collection (NHCDC) data for 2012-13 indexed to 2015-16.
 The National Average Cost was considered the most appropriate (where available) as it provides a National benchmark without the complication of NWAUs and the NEP.

 - Overnight Acute Admitted Patients and Same day Admitted Patients- price per weighted separation (National Average Cost indexed),